DanielTakeshi/gym-cloth/README.md

 # Gym Cloth

-This is one of the code bases used in our paper "Deep Imitation Learning of Sequential Fabric Smoothing From an Algorithmic Supervisor" with [arXiv here][3] and [project website here][4].
+Quick logistics overview: this is *one* of the code bases used in our paper "Deep Imitation Learning of Sequential Fabric Smoothing From an Algorithmic Supervisor" with [arXiv here][3] and [project website here][4].
 The arXiv version will have the most up-to-date version of the paper.
 If you find the code or other related resources useful, please consider citing the paper:

 ```
 @inproceedings{seita_fabrics_2020,